danielp28/code-challanges/README.md

 # Mar 11th
 A MySQL database app that tracks in-game statistics such as kills, time alive and games played.
 DNF

+# Mar 13th
+A recreation of a trivia game I while attending the coding bootcamp at UT, just with math questions.